 Step 2: Choose a Resident Agent

-The role of the resident agent is that of a contact person between the LLC and the state.
+A resident agent is a key component of your budding LLC, handling all of its sensitive communication with the commonwealth so you don’t have to.
+But maintaining an agent isn’t just a convenience, it’s required.
 According to Massachusetts law: “Each limited liability company shall have and maintain in the commonwealth… a resident agent for service of process on the limited liability company.”

 Individual as Resident Agent